unobatbayar/Facemash/README.md

 # facemash
-Recreating Facemash using PHP and MySQL with UIkit for html/css.
-For educational purposes only.
+Recreating Facemash!
+Coded and finished everything in an hour.